radiantearth/community-sprints/11052019-arlignton-va/prep-work/specification-topics.md

 of imagery data is stored in UTM, with many diverse projections, and it's convenient to give the bounds in both lat/long and the native projection.
 See discussion on the [pull request](https://github.com/radiantearth/stac-spec/pull/485).

-#### Meta topic - Extension workflow
-The CRS extension has a *ton* of files, but most of them aren't actually useful - they are boilerplate for OGC specs.
-Can we have a few 'maturity' steps before it has to be turned into an official 'spec', where it is just markdown and easier to edit and consume?
-Or else we should have automated builds that create the documents, and those documents should have 'edit' buttons that take you straight to the relevant file.
-It's just too burdensome right now to quickly iterate between seeing a problem in the spec and suggesting and improvement.
-Chuck is working on this, should make it a clear goal for the sprint to get something in the official repos.

 ### Describing data